Dhruvinhp/Python-Programs/README.md

 # Python-Programs
-This repo contains many python programs for better understanding of python concepts
+This repo contains many python programs and algorithms for better understanding of python concepts
+- change branch to check it out